Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/arranging_areas.rst

 .. note::

-   The window your mouse is currently hovering over is the one that will be maximized using the keyboard shortcuts.
+   The area your mouse is currently hovering over is the one that will be maximized using the keyboard shortcuts.